keu/docs/software/third-party-ingress-controllers.md

 $ kubectl -n ${INGRESS_CONTROLLER_NAMESPACE} get secret ${SECRET_NAME}
 ```

-## Step 2: Configure Your Helm Chart
+## Step 2: Configure Your Helm chart

 To install your existing ingress controller and disable the default one, add the following to your `config.yaml` file: